zerotier/docs/docs/controller.md

 ### Configure the Network

-For Nodes can talk, we need to add a Managed Route and IP Auto-Assign Range on the network.
+For Nodes to talk, we need to add a Managed Route and IP Auto-Assign Range on the network.
 Let's make it a Private network too.
 Prefer Private networks.

 ```sh